 Grief is expressed physically, emotionally, socially, and spiritually.

 Intense grief can bring on unusual experiences.
-After a death, you may have vivid dreams about your loved one, develop his or her behaviours or mannerisms, or see or hear your loved one.
-If you feel fearful or stressed by any of these experiences, talk to your doctor and a mental health professional or clergy person experienced in grief counselling.
+After a death, you may have vivid dreams about your loved one, develop their behaviours or mannerisms, or see or hear your loved one.

 Age and emotional development influence the way a person grieves a death.

 Children younger than 7 usually perceive death as separation.
 They may feel abandoned and scared.
 And they may fear being alone or leaving people they love.
 Grieving young children may not want to sleep alone at night, or they may refuse to go to daycare or school.

 Children between the ages of 7 and 12 often perceive death as a threat to their personal safety.
 They tend to fear that they will die also and may try to protect themselves from death.
 While some grieving children want to stay close to someone they think can protect them, others withdraw.

 Teens perceive death much like adults do.
 But they may express their feelings in dramatic or unexpected ways.
 For example: